 I will always take pictures of the key moments and I always take lots of pictures of the details of the day.
 I don’t need to be told to do this, it comes as standard.
-I know that I need to capture your cake, and shoes and outfits and flowers and all of those little details you’ve spent a long time planning.
-I also know that I need to capture the story and the people and key moments like the first kiss or walking back down the aisle.
+A good photographer knows that they need to capture your cake, outfits, flowers and all of the details you’ve spent a long time planning.
+I also know that I need to capture the story, the people, and key moments like the first kiss or walking back down the aisle.

 If I’m given a list to work to, most of the things on the list are invariably shots I’d capture anyway because that’s what I’m there for.

 A list kills spontaneity and kills your photographer’s ability to work organically!